Bo-Ni/tIGAr-PF-Clean/README.md

 # tIGAr-PF-Clean
-## based on tIGAr, Phase field fracture for KL shell is added
+## based on tIGAr, modified for Phase field fracture